 This textbook is suitable for a one semester undergraduate course in compilers.
 Guided by this book, students can undertake construction of a compiler which accepts a C-like language and produces working X86 code.
 The textbook and materials have been developed by Prof. Douglas Thain as part of the CSE 40243 compilers class at the University of Notre Dame.

-You will be free to download, use, and print these PDFs for personal and academic use.
+You are free to download, use, and print these PDFs for personal and academic use.
 Commercial printing or distribution is prohibited.
 Instead of copying PDFs, please point students to this page (compilerbook.org) so that they can access the latest version.
-If you enjoy holding a physical book (like I do!) you will be able to order an inexpensive hardcover edition.
+If you enjoy holding a physical book (like I do!) you will be able to order an inexpensive hardcover edition in December 2017.

 Introduction to Compilers and Language Design,

 http://compilerbook.org, 1st edition, 2017.